Focaccia1/PseudoMalloc/README.md

 # PseudoMalloc
-Project for the "Operating System" exam, BSc in computer and control engineering at Sapienza University of Rome,  pseudo-malloc implementation.
+Project for the [Operating System](https://sites.google.com/diag.uniroma1.it/sistemi-operativi-2022-23) exam, BSc in computer and control engineering at Sapienza University of Rome,  pseudo-malloc implementation.
 This is a malloc replacement.

 The system relies on mmap for the physical allocation of memory, but handles the requests in